19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Reaction.md

 # Reaction

-A reaction can be taken at any time during [Combat](Combat.md) when no [Action](../Core%20Procedures/Action.md) is occurring.
+A reaction can be taken at any time when no other [Action](../Core%20Procedures/Action.md) is occurring.

-You can only take one reaction per [Round](../Core%20Procedures/Round.md).
+You can take one reaction per [Round](../Core%20Procedures/Round.md).

 ## Ready